NAF Academy of Engineering

 “Forging New Generations of Engineers and Scientists”

-The NAF Academy of Engineering at Southeast Raleigh Magnet High School is a focused small learning community and is designed to offer its’ students the opportunity to focus on a national engineering course of study within a New Tech cohort group that will remain together throughout the four years of their high school experience.
+The NAF Academy of Engineering at Southeast Raleigh Magnet High School is a focused small learning community and is designed to offer its’ students the opportunity to focus on a national engineering course of study within a cohort group that will remain together throughout the four years of their high school experience.
 The academy resides within a large fully functioning and robust magnet high school.

 Project Lead the Way